renovatebot/renovate/website/docs/configuration-options.md

 - `bump` = e.g. bump the range even if the new version satisifies the existing range, e.g. `^1.0.0` -> `^1.1.0`
 - `replace` = Replace the range with a newer one if the new version falls outside it, e.g. `^1.0.0` -> `^2.0.0`
 - `widen` = Widen the range with newer one, e.g. `^1.0.0` -> `^1.0.0 || ^2.0.0`
-- `update-lockfile` = Update the lock file when in-range updates are available, otherwise 'replace' for updates out of range
+- `update-lockfile` = Update the lock file when in-range updates are available, otherwise `replace` for updates out of range

-Renovate's "auto" strategy works like this for npm:
+Renovate's `"auto"` strategy works like this for npm:

 1. Always pin `devDependencies`
 2. Pin `dependencies` if we detect that it's an app and not a library